RayCarrot/GbaMonoGame.Rayman3/readme.md

 ### Scene
 Each level in the game consists of a scene.
 A scene mainly consists of a playfield, a `camera actor`, a collection of `game objects` and `dialogs`.
 A dialog is a some form of UI element that renders to the screen, such as the HUD and pause menu.

-These are the following types of game objects used in Rayman 3:

-- **Actor** - an object which has an animated object and code to execute each frame.
-These are the objects you see in a level, such as enemies, moving platforms and butterflies.
+#### Actor
+An actor is a game object which has an animated object and a finite-state machine (FSM) to execute code for its current state.
+Actors can inherit from different base classes which give it different properties.
+For example, an actor inheriting from `ActionActor` can use actions defined in the game data, which in turn indicate which animation is to be played and optionally has movement data.
+The movement data is however only used if the actor inherits from `MovableActor`.

+Additionally, actors are grouped based on their life-time. `Normal actors` have defined activation zones, which in the game is determined by the knots, which act as sectors, defining which objects are active where in the level.

-- **Always actor** - actor which stays enabled until manually disabled.
-These are usually disabled at the start and then loaded in when used by other actors, such as a water splash from the water.
-Rayman is also an always actor since he should always remain enabled.
-This is considered the "main actor" and is always the first one defined.
+`Always actors` are actors which remain active until manually disabled.
+This includes the `main actors` (in most levels this is Rayman) and `projectile actors` (objects which are spawned by other objects, such as a water splash from the piranhas).

+#### Captor
-- **Captor** - objects which trigger events when an actor collides with its box.
-This usually involves enabling other objects or playing a sound.
+A captor is an object which defines a collision box.
+When an actor collides with the box it triggers events, which usually involve enabling another object or playing a sound.

-The game also supports waypoint objects, although they remain unused in Rayman 3.

 ### States and messages
 Most objects in the game communicate by having a `ProcessMessage` function.
 This allows it to retrieve a specific type of message, identified by an id, and optional parameters.
 Most objects also contain a finite-state machine (FSM) which runs each frame.
 This determines the current state the object is in and which behavior it should perform.